Global Studies Minor Program

 Preparing to practice engineering in a global economy is important for new engineers to advance in their careers.
 In addition to a strong engineering background, there is a need for engineers with cross-cultural experience and foreign language abilities.
 Students in the A. James Clark School of Engineering may earn a Minor in International Engineering (MIE) by completing requirements that can include language, culture studies, internationally related studies, international engineering or international engineering-related courses and an engineering abroad experience (work, study or research).
 Students interested in completing this minor program should contact the MIE advisor in the Clark School for advisement.
 Students who successfully complete the requirements for a Minor will have the accomplishment noted on their transcript.

-For more information on this minor--»
+For more information on the International Engineering Minor--»

 Global poverty is one of the primary problems facing the world.
 The 2010 UN Human Development Report, being released on November 4, estimates that 1.7 billion people in 104 developing countries live in multidimensional poverty, one-third of the population in these countries.
 Poverty alleviation is a central tenet of global development goals such as the global Millenium Campaign, supported by 189 countries.
 The aim of this campaign is to halve the proportion of people living on less than $1 per day by 2015.